 Realising that Dennis was not entirely happy with his putative identification, Willie suggested to him that he should hightail it back to the Obs and consult a field guide, whilst Willie could relax, keep an eye on the bird and await his return.
-A good plan if it was followed, but this was not what ensued and before Dennis could return with confirmation of the bird's identity Willie went ahead and put the news out.
-One of the most stunning birds ever seen on Cape (Pics.
-157-161).
+A good plan if it was followed, but this was not what ensued and before Dennis could return with confirmation of the bird's identity, Willie went ahead and put the news out.
+This bird was one of the most stunning birds ever seen on Cape (Pics.
+196-200).
 It remaining for a further six days around Cotter's, delighting the 600 or so birders that twitched it and who gave generously towards refurbishment of the Observatory.